reinesana/reinesana/README.md

 ⤹｡⋆ ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒ ☽˚｡˚ 100% programmer
 <br />

 Hey there!
-My name is Shana Nursoo, a computer science student at Simon Fraser University located in Vancouver, I'm on a mission to deep into the exciting world of machine learning!
-But hey, Aside from programming, I'm engaged in scholary writing and philanthropy by heart.
+My name is Shana Nursoo, a computer science student at Simon Fraser University located in Vancouver, I'm on the path to master the art of machine learning and app development!
+Aside from programming, I'm engaged in scholary writing and philanthropy by heart.

-If you are looking for a aspiring ML engineer whose not only passionate about programming but the welfere of tech community.
+If you are looking for a aspiring ML engineer whose not only passionate about programming but the welfere of tech community, let's have a chat!

  <img align="right" alt="GIF" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbDE1aDJod3U1eWJyaG54OXFsZXNlcXd0b3hzbTZvOW9vamZ5cjd3OSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/lkceXNDw4Agryfrwz8/giphy.gif" />